automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 ### Writing an effective resume

-The first step to any interview journey is to write a good resume that helps make your case in front of the recruiter and hiring manager.
+The first step to any interview journey is to write a good resume that helps in making your case in front of the recruiter and hiring manager.
 In most cases people will skim read it first so spending time and making your resume concise but still the best reflection of your skills is very important.